bpftrace/bpftrace/docs/reference_guide.md

 /lib/modules/$(uname -r)
 ```

-The default search directory can be overridden using the environment variable `BPFTRACE_KERNEL_SOURCE`.
+The default search directory can be overridden using the environment variable `BPFTRACE_KERNEL_HEADERS`.